Skip to main content

 Expand Company Branches

-Click the Company Branches accordion section.
+Click the Company Branches accordion section in the template editor.

 2